 Including mental health as a critical component of addiction treatment may allow therapists and teens to work through the underlying cause of addiction to increase the likelihood of successful recovery.

 Removing substances from a teenager's reach may not break an addiction.
-For this reason, treatment centers often pinpoint a teen's underlying cause and mental health.
+For this reason, treatment centers often pinpoint an addiction’s underlying cause.
 Many teenage-specific rehabilitation programs work to create a trusting, professional relationship between the patient and the rehabilitation staff, as well as utilizing peer support groups to build community amongst patients.

 Family Therapy In Rehabilitation

-Family therapy may not seem to be among the first steps to take when substance abuse occurs.
+Family therapy may not seem like the most effective method of addiction treatment.
 However, it may be utilized in rehabilitation centers alongside other forms of treatment.

-Often, concerns at home may increase teenage distress, such as family disagreements, grief, or traumas experienced in the household.
-A therapist may act as a neutral third party for teens and parents as they discuss mental health, addiction, and treatment.
+Often, stressors in family life, such as disagreements, grief, or trauma experienced at home may increase teenage distress.
+A therapist may act as a neutral observer for teens and families as they discuss mental health, addiction, and treatment.
 The following family matters may increase the risk of substance use or mental health concerns in teens.